chaseleantj/58-NN-Approximation--FYP-/README.md

 Again, with proper initialization of the weights for the two layers: $N(0, 0.1^2)$, $N(0, 0.01^2)$, the cosine NN outperformed the ReLU NN.

-Each network was trained and evaluated 10 times.
+Each network was trained with batch size 32 for 20 epochs and then evaluated.
+The process was repeated 10 times.

 The mean test accuracy for the NNs with ReLU activation is $0.973$, with a standard deviation of $1.197\times 10^{-3}$.